wilfredinni/python-cheatsheet/cheatsheet/basics.md

 <base-disclaimer>
   <base-disclaimer-title>
-    From the Python official <a href="https://docs.python.org/3/tutorial/index.html">Python 3 tutorial</a>
+    From the <a href="https://docs.python.org/3/tutorial/index.html">Python 3 tutorial</a>
   </base-disclaimer-title>
   <base-disclaimer-content>
     Python is an easy to learn, powerful programming language [...]
 Python’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development.